-Disclaimer: This version of the Anti-Money Laundering and Countering the Financing of Terrorism Code 2015 was created by the Isle of Man Financial Services Authority ("the Authority") to include the proposed changes to the Code.
+Disclaimer: This document was created by the Isle of Man Financial Services Authority ("the Authority") to assist its licenceholders and other readers.
 The Authority accepts no liability for the document's completeness and accuracy.
 Original legislation should always be consulted for legal purposes.

-ANTI-MONEY LAUNDERING AND COUNTERING THE FINANCING OF TERRORISM CODE 2015
+ANTI-MONEY LAUNDERING AND COUNTERING THE FINANCING OF TERRORISM CODE 2015 (as amended 2018)